Luuuuuis/PrivateServer/README.md

 ![Invitation receiver](https://i.ibb.co/VtmQBtg/image.png "invitation")

++ Static servers that stay
 + Permissions for private server owners
 + Messages are editable in the config
 + Frequent updates

+### Static servers:
+A static server will save the world, plugins, etc. after a shutdown.
+Set the group mode to STATIC.

 ### Config:
 + Prefix editable